javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/2-declare-variables/solution.md

 let currentUserName = "John";
 ```

-Again, we could shorten that to `userName` if we know beyound the reasonable doubt that the user is current.
+Again, we could shorten that to `userName` if we know for sure that the user is current.

 Modern editors and autocomplete make long variable names easy to write.
 Don't save on them.
-Say, a name with 3 words in it is fine.
+A name with 3 words in it is fine.

-And if your editor does not have proper autocompletion, get [a new one](/editor).
+And if your editor does not have proper autocompletion, get [a new one](/editors).